NHS Digital refuse to place clear caveats on inaccurate ME/CFS webpages

 Thank you for your contact regarding our information on CFS/ME.
 This topic is currently under review and we are awaiting the full guideline from NICE to be published so we are able to comprehensively update our information in line with their guidance.
 We are unfortunately unable to make these changes until the draft guidance is published as our current policy is not to use draft guidance to make clinical changes to our content.
 I apologise for the delay in making these updates, as the draft guidelines were pushed back to this 2021.
 Please be assured that we will be working closely with our clinical team as soon as possible to avoid any inaccurate information on our pages.

 I note that these NHS pages were last reviewed 29 January 2021.
-Apparently then, NHS Digital had time to make a review of these pitiful pages (subsequent to the NICE draft and subsequent to my letter), yet did not have time to add a caveat to them.
+Apparently then, NHS Digital had time to make a review of these pitiful pages (subsequent to the NICE draft, subsequent to my letter and I am sure subsequent to other people's complaints), yet did not have time to add a caveat to them.

 Edit: very oddly, although I went through these pages with a fine tooth comb after I received a response from NHS Digital, I do not remember seeing this little note which now appears on the landing page of the ME/CFS pages: "New guidelines on CFS/ME are currently being developed by NICE.
 Once the full guidelines are published we'll update this page to reflect any changes."
 Equally, NHS Digital did not point this out to me when they contacted me, which makes me wonder exactly when this appeared.
 Having navigated NHS policy and practice as a patient with medically unexplained symptoms for 30 years or more, and having worked in the NHS for a short while, I have been struck by an institutional level lack of transparency.
 Perhaps this is a further example of that lack of transparency, who knows.
 Anyhow, I don't class this little note as an acceptable caveat for what is, incontrovertibly, inaccurate information that is not dependent on the final NICE guidelines, along with information that is harmful to patients.